isomorphicdude/tmpd/README.md

 # ssa
-An API for interfacing ssa
+This repo contains the implementation for the paper